wyattraimer/react-movie-app/README.md

 # 🎬 Movie Rating Application

 A modern and responsive web application that allows users to browse, search, and rate movies.
-Built with React and Redux Toolkit, the app uses Axios for API communication, React Router for navigation, Node-SASS for styling, and integrates additional features like asynchronous Redux actions, search filtering, and a responsive movie carousel.
+Built with React and Redux Toolkit, the app uses Axios for API communication, React Router for navigation, Dart Sass for styling, and integrates additional features like asynchronous Redux actions, search filtering, and a responsive movie carousel.

 ## 🚀 Features